 We don’t know exactly where it began but it is known that essential oils were used throughout different cultures.

-The Egyptians who used the method of infusion to extract the oils from aromatic plants which were used for medicinal and cosmetic purposes as well as embalming.
+The Egyptians used the method of infusion to extract the oils from aromatic plants which were used for medicinal and cosmetic purposes as well as embalming.

 Ancient Chinese at a similar time were also using some form of aromatics.
-Shen Nung’s herbal book (dating back to approximately 2700 BC) contains detailed information on over 300 plants and their uses.
-Similarly, the Chinese used aromatics in religious ceremonies, by burning woods and incense to show respect to their Gods – a tradition which is still practiced today.
+Shen Nung’s Herbal book (dating back to approximately 2700 BC) contains detailed information on over 300 plants and their uses.
+Similarly, the Chinese used aromatics in religious ceremonies, by burning woods and incense to show respect to their Gods – a tradition that is still practiced today.
 The use of aromatics in China was linked to other ancient therapies such as massage and acupressure.

 India has used essential oils for many centuries.
 Ayurveda, the traditional medical system of India, uses dried and fresh herbs, as well as aromatic massage as important aspects of treatment.